ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 dataloader:DataLoader authorLoader = context.getDataLoader("authorLoader");
 ```

-##### 10.1.1.6 Evict Cache from Context
+##### 10.1.1.6 Invalidate Cache from Context

-To evict a cache entry from the server-side caching, the `invalidate` method can be used.
+The `invalidate()` method can be used to invalidate cache entries from the cache that are related to a particular field.
 It requires one parameter:

-- `path` - The path of the field that needs to be evicted from the cache.
+- `path` - The path of the field that needs to be invalidated from the cache.
 The path should be specified as path segments combined with periods.

 If the provided path does not match any existing cache entries, an error will be returned.

-###### Example: Evict Cache from Context
+###### Example: Invalidate Cache from Context

 ```ballerina
 check context.invalidate("profile.address.city");